School of Science, Engineering and Environment

 Some modules will include a structured factory visit to illustrate the processes and techniques and to enable investigations to be conducted.

-Taught modules are assessed via both coursework and examination.
+Taught modules are assessed using coursework and examination.
 Typically, this is split 70% assignments and 30% coursework.

 As a leading centre of aeronautics and aerospace engineering study and research, Salford is equipped with advanced, specialist facilities: